 Starting Point: Harbourfront and Seah Im Bunker

-The purpose of this bunker is unknown but most likely built shortly before World War II for storage of equipment and ammunition.
+The purpose of this bunker is unknown but most likely built shortly before World War II.
 Its proximity to the forts in Sentosa and the Keppel naval base probably indicates its function as a storage or communications bunker.

-The entrance to Seah Im bunker is merely 1 metre in height..
-After going past the Kapok tree and walking a short distance on the well-trodden path, the bunker should be within sight.
+The entrance to Seah Im bunker is merely one metre in height..
+After going past the kapok tree and walking a short distance on the well-trodden path, the bunker should be within sight.
 The inside of the bunker is about 2.5 metres tall.

 Because it was completely dark and the pathway to get to it was narrow, it is best if headtorches or mobile phone flashlight are used to ensure safety.
 As this is also a forested area, be sure to put on some repellent before visiting the bunker.